MrVainIRC/UnrealIRCd-modules/nickcollator/README.md

 ## License

-This project is under the MIT License.
+This project is under the AGPL Version 3 License.
 See the [LICENSE](LICENSE) file for details.

 ## Thanks for Using NickCollator!